 Brooks played in 6 games for the Raiders after playing for the Bills, Jaguars, Packers, and Chiefs.
 He now serves as an NFL Network analyst and contributor to NFL.com.

 Dorsett, the son of Hall of Fame running back Tony Dorsett, joined the Raiders after four years with the Houston Oilers/Tennessee Titans.
 He played in 62 games with 45 starts and logged 2 interceptions for 65 yards and 2 TDs.
 He forced 2 fumbles and recovered 3.

 Easy joined the Raiders after three years with the Kansas City Chiefs.
 He played in all 16 regular season games.

 Dominic Rhodes – RB – 2007

 Rhodes joined the Raiders after five years with the Indianapolis Colts.
 He saw action in 10 games with 2 starts and gained 302 yards on 75 carries with 1 TD.
 He also caught 11 passes for 70 yards and returned 16 kickoffs for 312 yards.
 He returned to the Colts for 2 more seasons.

-The Raiders selected Branch (pictured) in the 4th round of the 2008 NFL Draft out of the University of Connecticut.
-He has played in 72 games with 61 starts and has grabbed 4 interceptions for 62 yards and has added 7 sacks.
+The Raiders selected Branch in the 4th round of the 2008 NFL Draft out of the University of Connecticut.
+He played in 75 games starts and grabbed 4 interceptions for 62 yards and added 8 sacks.
 Branch has also returned 8 kickoffs for 120 yards.
 He has forced 3 fumbles and recovered 4, including 1 that he returned for a TD in a win over the Chargers in 2010.